html5hacks/html5hacks/source/_posts/2013-05-13-rich-input-data-from-w3c-pointer-events.markdown

 ---
 layout: post
-title: "Rich Input Data from W3C Pointer Events"
+title: "Utilize Rich Input Data from W3C Pointer Events"
 date: 2013-05-13 01:42
 comments: true
 categories: ["HTML5", "W3C Spec", "touch", "Pointer Events"]
 author: "Jeff Burtoft"
 ---

-# Utilize Rich Input Data from W3C Pointer Events
 The W3C Pointer Events specification allows you to develop for a single event model that supports various input types.
 Instead of writing code for multiple event types, or having to use feature detection on page load that forces one event model over the other, Pointers allows you to write one event model that works everywhere.
 To make the transition easy, Pointer Events builds upon the Event Model of Mouse Events.
 This means that code that’s written for mouse events is going to be very easy to upgrade to Pointers.

 There’s a lot of great content out there on how to implement pointers.
 Microsoft’s original post on pointer event implementation in IE10 and Windows 8 Apps is a great place to start learning about Pointers.
 To see an example of how to convert a current mouse based app into a pointers based app, I suggest you check out my channel 9 video on pointers.
 In this post I want to focus on a different aspect of pointers.
 Along with the multiple input support, and ease of implementation, Pointer Events also provide a wealth of new data values that can be quite useful in your applications.
 This post will look in depth at that data.